Kevin O'Neill (rugby union): All Black debut

-After 28 minutes on the 12/7/2008 at Carisbrook, O'Neill made his debut for the All Blacks after a knock to Ali Williams caused Williams to leave the field.
-Although it was not enough as the All Blacks went down to the Springboks 30 - 28 after a chip and chase from Ricky Januarie resulted in a match winning try.
-It was the All Blacks first loss at Carisbrook to the Springboks.
+O'Neill earned a single All Blacks cap when he came off the bench in a test against the Springboks in Dunedin in 2008.
+On 12 July 2008, at Carisbrook, after 28 minutes O'Neill made his debut for the All Blacks after a knock to Ali Williams caused him to leave the field.
+The All Blacks went down to the Springboks 30 - 28 after a chip and chase from Ricky Januarie resulted in a match winning try.
+It was the All Blacks' first loss at Carisbrook to the Springboks.
+O’Neill never played for the All Blacks again.